The axiom system of classical harmony: Basic notions of music theory used in classical harmony

 Consider the union of a degree $k$ and a degree $k+2$ triad name on an arbitrary seven-degree scale.
 This is indeed an element of $K^4 / \equiv$, and it is called a \emph{seventh chord name}.
 If $H \in K^4$ consists of the tones of a seventh chord name in any permutation of the voices, then $H$ is called a \emph{seventh chord}.
 This name comes from the fact that there is a seventh interval between the $k$ and the $k+6$ degree scale tones.
 The degree $k$ and degree $k+2$ triads are the \emph{partial triads} of the seventh chord.
 The position of a degree $k$ seventh chord inverson can be: \emph{(root position) seventh chord} (German--Hungarian notation: $k^7$), \emph{first inversion} ($k_5^6$), \emph{second inversion} ($k_3^4$) and \emph{third inversion} ($k^2$), if in the bass there is the $k$th, $k+2$nd, $k+4$th and $k+6$th degree tone of the seventh chord name, respectively.
 For the origin of these notations, we refer to \cite[Book I., Section II.11]{kesztler}.

-The $k$th, $k+2$nd, $k+4$th and $k+6$th degree tones of a seventh chord are called \emph{base, third, fifth} and \emph{seventh} respectively. one is its \emph{seventh}.
+The $k$th, $k+2$nd, $k+4$th and $k+6$th degree tones of a seventh chord are called \emph{base, third, fifth} and \emph{seventh} respectively.
 If both partial triads of a seventh chord name $H$ comply with classical harmony, and there is no triad which is voicewise enharmonic to $H$, then we say that $H$ \emph{complies with classical harmony}.
 This second assumption is taken for excluding the \emph{augmented triad} (see Table \ref{egykém}) from the set of seventh chord names, which can be represented as a seventh chord but is indeed just a triad.
 As a remark, we note that a root position \emph{dominant seventh} (see Table 1) that complies with classical harmony may be \emph{fifth deficient}, which means that it need not contain its fifth in any voice but instead the base in two voices (one of these voices is necessarily the bass).

 Table \ref{egykém} also shows the seventh chord types, with examples consisting of scale tones of the major and the minor key (see Section \ref{hangnem}).
-For four-part versions of triads and seventh chords, we say that they \emph{comply with classical harmony} if their name complies with classical harmony, in each of their voices the pitches (frequencies) accord to the conventional pitch interval of the voice, and ---if the four voices are not of four different degrees--- the duplication of tones is correct.
-For detailed duplication rules, we refer to the Hungarian version \cite[Section 1.2]{szakdoga}.
+For four-part versions of triads and seventh chords, we say that they \emph{comply with classical harmony} if their name complies with classical harmony, in each of their voices the pitches (frequencies) accord to the conventional pitch interval associated with the instrument or singer that presents the voice, and the duplication of tones is correct.
+Questions about appropriateness of pitches in the four voices are quite delicate and they require music-historical research.
+From a model point of view, they can be ignored by just considering pieces on an equal-tempered piano that is infinite towards both directions.
+Classical tone duplication rules are e.g. that if a triad is in root position, then the only tone of the triad that may appear in two voices is the base etc. It is also required that all tones of a triad or seventh chord that are not scale tones of the scale corresponding to the chord may only appear in one voice.
+For detailed duplication rules, we refer to \cite[p.~30--183.]{kesztler}.